-- That the business of the registered bank in New Zealand does not constitute a predominant proportion of the total business of the registered bank. - 4.
-That no appointment to the position of the New Zealand chief executive officer of the registered bank shall be made unless: - a. the Reserve Bank has been supplied with a copy of the curriculum vitae of the proposed appointee; and - b. the Reserve Bank has advised that it has no objection to that appointment. - 5.
-That MUFG Bank, Ltd. complies with the requirements imposed on it by the Japanese Financial Services Agency.
+- 3. That the business of the registered bank in New Zealand does not constitute a predominant proportion of the total business of the registered bank. - 4.
+That no appointment to the position of the New Zealand chief executive officer of the registered bank shall be made unless: - (a) the Reserve Bank has been supplied with a copy of the curriculum vitae of the proposed appointee; and - (b) the Reserve Bank has advised that it has no objection to that appointment. - 5.
+That MUFG Bank, Ltd. complies with the requirements imposed on it by the Japanese Financial Services Agency. - 6.
+That, with reference to the following table, each capital adequacy ratio of MUFG Bank, Ltd. must be equal to or greater than the applicable minimum requirement.